 MOD AFCP/42A26/1

-RESOLUTION 54 (REV. DUBAI, 2012)
+RESOLUTION 54 (REV. HAMMAMET, 2016)

 Creation of, and assistance to, regional groups

-(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012)
+(Florianópolis, 2004; Johannesburg, 2008; Dubai, 2012; Hammamet, 2016)

-The World Telecommunication Standardization Assembly (Dubai, 2012),
+The World Telecommunication Standardization Assembly (Hammamet, 2016),

 considering

+a) that Article 14 of the Convention authorizes the creation of study groups with a view to standardizing telecommunications on a worldwide basis;

+b) that Article 17 of the Constitution states that "[t]he functions of the Telecommunication Standardization Sector shall be, bearing in mind the particular concerns of the developing countries; to fulfil the purposes of the Union relating to telecommunication standardization ...";

-a) that Resolution 123 (Rev. Guadalajara, 2010) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing1 and developed countries;
+c) that Resolution 123 (Rev. Busan, 2014) of the Plenipotentiary Conference instructs the Secretary-General and the Directors of the three Bureaux to work closely with each other in pursuing initiatives that assist in bridging the standardization gap between developing1 and developed countries;

-b) that the work of certain study groups, particularly in relation to, among other things, tariff and accounting principles, next-generation networks (NGN) and future networks (FN), security, quality, mobility and multimedia, are of considerable strategic significance for developing countries during the next study cycle,
+d) that the work of certain study groups, particularly in relation to, among other things, tariff and accounting principles, next-generation networks (NGN) and future networks (FN), security, quality, mobility and multimedia, continue to be of considerable strategic significance for developing countries,

 recognizing

+a) that Article 43 of the ITU Constitution (CS194) states that "Member States reserve the right to convene regional conferences, to make regional arrangements and to form regional organizations, for the purpose of settling telecommunication questions which are susceptible of being treated on a regional basis ...";

-a) the relatively high level of participation and involvement of developing countries in the meetings of Study Groups 2, 3, 5 and 12 of the ITU Telecommunication Standardization Sector (ITU-T), and their growing levels of participation in other study groups;b) that regional groups have been established within Study Groups 2, 3, 5 and 12;
+b) the growing level of participation and involvement of developing countries in the meetings of Study Groups of the ITU Telecommunication Standardization Sector (ITU-T), in particular Study Groups 2, 3, 5 and 12;

+c) that regional groups have been established within Study Groups 2, 3, 5, 11, 12, 13 and 17;

-c) the satisfactory results obtained by the regional approach within the framework of the activities of Study Groups 2, 3, 5 and 12;
+d) the satisfactory results obtained by the regional approach within the framework of the activities of the parent Study Group;

-d) that the activities of most of these regional groups have become increasingly important;
+e) that the activities of most of these regional groups have become increasingly important;

-e) the successful establishment of regional groups under Study Group 3, which leads studies relating to tariff and accounting matters (including costing methodologies) for international telecommunication services and study of related telecommunication economic, accounting and policy issues;
+f) the successful establishment of regional groups under Study Group 3, which leads studies relating to tariff and accounting matters (including costing methodologies) for international telecommunication services and study of related telecommunication economic, accounting and policy issues;

-f) the sustainability of the regional groups of Study Group 3, and the encouraging start of regional groups2 established in accordance with this resolution,
+g) the sustainability of the regional groups of Study Group 3, and the encouraging start of regional groups established in accordance with this resolution,

 noting

 a) the need to increase the participation of developing countries in the work of study groups, with a view to ensuring that their specific needs and concerns are better taken into account;